 I’ve been collecting all the jargon I come across in one place as I go along and created this matched betting glossary, so other newbies can benefit too.
 Feel free to bookmark or pin this page and come back to it.

-Profit Accumulator membership is only open to residents of the UK and Ireland.
+Outplayed membership is only open to residents of the UK and Ireland.
 If you’re based elsewhere, please look into your local gambling laws before you start matched betting.

 Anyway, here it is:

 Bookmaker, bookie – this is a company that offers betting services.
 You bet money on what you think the outcome of an event will be, and the bookie pays you if you guessed correctly.
 Examples: Coral, William Hill, Ladbrokes, Paddy Power, and literally hundreds more!
 Traditional bookies are physical shops, but matched betting can be done entirely online.

 Betting exchange, exchange – you can place bets at a betting exchange, the same as at a bookie.
 The difference is that at an exchange, you are betting against other people – not against the company.
 Anyone can bet on whatever they want at an exchange.
 This is important because only exchanges offer lay bets (see below).
 Examples: Betfair, Betdaq, Ladbrokes Exchange.

 Back bet – this is what most people think of when they think about betting.
 When you place a back bet, you are simply betting that something will happen.
 For example, if I bet that Chelsea will win their game on Saturday, I am putting a back bet on them winning, or backing Chelsea to win.